Skip to content

 The Bottom Line

 Fast memorization isn’t a trick.
-It’s three moves: retrieve instead of reread, space the retrievals, sleep on what’s left.
-Run those three on any topic and you’ll outpace the people still highlighting at midnight.
-That’s the whole answer to how to memorize fast, and to how to memorize anything that has to last past tomorrow.
+It’s three moves.
+Retrieve instead of reread.
+Space the retrievals.
+Sleep on what’s left.
+Run those three on any topic and you’ll lap the people still highlighting at midnight.
+That’s the whole answer to how to memorize fast, and to how to memorize anything that has to outlast tomorrow.
+LearnClash wires all three moves into a 3-minute duel, so the loop runs whether or not you remember to set it up.

 Your first duel takes 3 minutes.
 Download LearnClash free →